dsgoficial/DsgTools/README.md

 ------------------------------------
 # DSGTools Plugin (English Version)

-DSGTools is a QGIS plugin that allow users to create and manipulate Geospatial Data according to Brazilian Law (ET-EDGV 2.1.3 and ET-EDGV Defesa F Ter 2ª Edição).
+DSGTools is a QGIS plugin that allow users to create and manipulate Geospatial Data according to Brazilian Law (ET-EDGV 2.1.3, ET-EDGV Defesa F Ter 2ª Edição and ET-EDGV 3.0).
 DSGTools aims to provide tools not only to Brazilian Army, but to GIS comunity in general.

 Current changelog can be viewed on https://github.com/dsgoficial/DsgTools/wiki (portuguese only, for now).

-DSGTools 3.1 has the following features:
+DSGTools 3.2 has the following features:

 - Creation, Storage and Deletion of PostGIS servers configurations;
 - Database creation using Spatialite and PostGIS according to EDGV version 2.1.3, EDGV version 3.0 and EDGV version FTer_2a_Ed;